Code-Institute-Submissions/jensalindgren-pro1/README.md

 - The website is easy to navigate and have the same navigation system throughout.

 - Site is easy to read and understand.
-The same color and thems is used throughout the site.
+The same color and themes is used throughout the site.

 1. Header